aniketk13/LegalVault/README.md

 - 📅 Comprehensive Modification History: Gain unparalleled insights into document evolution.
 Explore the detailed history of modifications, complete with timestamps and user attributions, enabling you to track every transformation.

-- 👁️ Preview with Biometric Authentication: Unlock the ability to preview signed documents securely.
+- 👁️ Preview with Biometric Authentication: Unlock the ability to download signed documents securely.
 Biometric authentication grants exclusive access to review the document's contents, ensuring sensitive information remains confidential.

 - 📃 Document Summarization: Condense the essence of your document with ease.
 On biometric authentication, access the summarization feature to distill complex legal documents into concise, digestible insights.